WhiskeyCoder/CBZ-Maker/README.md

 ## Contributions
 Contributions, issues, and feature requests are welcome!
 Feel free to check the issues page.

+## Acknowledgments
+Inspired by the need to maintain well-organized manga and comic collections for self-hosted platforms.
+Shoutout to the community of self-hosting enthusiasts for their support and feedback!

 ## Contact
 For questions or feedback, open an issue or reach out to the repository maintainer.